Corney

 The name is well known to travellers who take the fell road from Duddon Bridge to Ravenglass, as this route is known as the "Corney Fell Road".
 It is possible to see the Isle of Man, North Wales and parts of Scotland from Corney on a clear day.
+In 1931 the parish had a population of 185.
+On 1 April 1934 the parish was abolished and merged with Waberthwaite.

-Corney is home to a predominantly agricultural community.
-Corney is also close to the ruins of a 12th-century Benedictine nunnery (no public access).
-St John's Church dates back to as early as the 12th century.
+Corney has a predominantly agricultural community.
+Corney is also close to the ruins of Seaton Hall, a 12th-century Benedictine nunnery (no public access).

+St John's Church dates back to as early as the 12th century and you can see Scafell Pike from the churchyard.

 Corney, coincidentally, is almost exactly located at the South West Corner of The British Geological Survey, 1:50,000 Geological Sheet 38 (England and Wales).
 Corney is underlain by Grandiorite of the Eskdale intrusion, intruded during the Ordovician period.